elgore319/Lee_Gore_HelloWorld/README.md

 What AI tools did you use?

-I used the github copilot extension in vscode
+-I used the github copilot extension in vscode

 What was correct or incorrect?

-Nothing was incorrect
+-Nothing was incorrect

 What changes did you make and why?

-I copied the code and pasted it into the file, but it did not have any spacing.
+-I copied the code and pasted it into the file, but it did not have any spacing.
 I spaced the different lines of code to make it more comprehensable when reading

 Level 2 - AI Reflection